KSDaemon/WampAPI-Specification/spec/specification.md

 ##### Uri templating Matching

-Assuming the following uris, the concrete definition, `pets.mine`, will be matched first if used:
+Assuming the following uris, the concrete definition, `com.store.pets.mine`, will be matched first if used:

 ```
   com.store.pets.{petId}